spawnmarvel/quickguides/zabbix/README.md

 * Use less min, avg, max more last and nodata.
 * For history use smallets days possible, not default 90, 45, 14 or even 7.
 * Better to keep trend for longer times, example, history 14 days, trends 1 year.
+* Check administration and queue?
+* Check general and houskeeping settings?

 ## Zabbix Agent: Active vs. Passive